-Since the beginning of the 21th century, Jyväskylä Sinfonia has filled its concert halls over and over again, making an unforeseen record in the autumn of the 60th year of celebration: the concerts were sold out 100 %.
+Since the beginning of the 21th century, Jyväskylä Sinfonia has filled its concert halls year after year and the seats are almost 100 % sold.
 Orchestra’s chief conductor Ville Matvejeff began his period in the beginning of 2014 and will continue until the year 2022.
 Matvejeff is one of the most interesting Finnish musical talents.
 Successful as a composer, conductor, pianist, and singer, he has established himself as an exceptionally wide-ranging musician.
-In 2016, the previous Principal Guest Conductor Moshe Atzmon was nominated as the first Honorary Conductor of Jyväskylä Sinfonia.

-The orchestra’s 38 full-time musicians give concerts annually to almost 30 000 listeners.
+The orchestra has 39 full-time musicians and the orchestra’s activities reach every year more than 30 000 people.
 Jyväskylä Sinfonia organizes each year over 100 music events ranging from classical symphony concerts to chamber music concerts, open-minded entertaining evenings, and audience development events.

 Jyväskylä Sinfonia was founded in 1955, with Ahti Karjalainen as its first conductor.
 The orchestra was municipalized for the first time in 1965 and its history has seen various stages, among them phases also as a private organization in addition to the communal unit.
 During the years, the orchestra has been conducted by Jukka Hapuoja, Onni Kelo, Jorma Svanström, Kyösti Haatanen, William Boughton, Ari Rasilainen, Markus Lehtinen, and Patrick Gallois.

 Jyväskylä Sinfonia performs mainly on Wednesdays in Jyväskylä City Theatre; church concerts are usually held in Taulumäki Church.
 Yearly chamber concerts are held in various places, such as Jyväskylä City Hall and Kuokkala Church.
-Biennally, Jyväskylä Sinfonia plays in the opera production of Jyväskylä Opera; the latest co-production was highly popular Carmen (2017).
+Biennally, Jyväskylä Sinfonia plays in the opera production of Jyväskylä Opera; the latest co-production was La Bohème in 2020.

-Jyväskylä Sinfonia has published nearly 40 recordings and has released music for some of the largest classical music publishing companies, such as Naxos, Ondine, Warner, Finlandia Records, and Fazer Records.
+Jyväskylä Sinfonia has published over 40 recordings and has released music for some of the largest classical music publishing companies, such as Naxos, Ondine, Warner, Finlandia Records, and Fazer Records.
 The most successful cd in the orchestra’s history is the recording together with the luminous opera star Karita Mattila; the cd that includes music by Lasse Mårtenson has sold over 80.000 pieces after the publication in 1998.
-The more recent releases include, for example, Mendelssohn’s violin concertos with Tianwa Yang, Domenico Cimarosa’s opera overtures, and Peteris Vasks’ flute concerto.